 Age Rating: What Ages of Kids Can Ride Cosmic Rewind?

 This is one of those your mileage may vary situations.
 You know your kid best.
 An anxious child may have a hard time riding this one.

-Cosmic Rewind’s height requirement is 42 inches, which is about the size of an average 6-year-old.
-Kids under 6 probably aren’t old enough to ride, no matter how fearless they may be.
+Cosmic Rewind’s height requirement is 42 inches, about the size of an average 6-year-old.
+Kids under six probably aren’t tall enough to ride, no matter how fearless they may be.

-If you have a thrill-loving first-grader, then they won’t have a problem on this ride.
+If you have a thrill-loving first-grader, they won’t have a problem on this ride.

-Due to the rotating, intensity, speed, and darkness, we’d suggest sticking to kids 8 and up for this attraction.
+Due to the rotating, intensity, speed, and darkness, we’d suggest sticking to kids eight and up for this attraction.